designer199/Dashboard/README.md

 ## Thoughts
 I had to redo the navigation bar since  a lot of redundant rules were used .
 Styling the bootstrap navigation was challenging as I did it the first time using this approach
 ### Things to be done in nav bar
-- [ ] the navbarbar show be closed automatically when user clicks on any link in menu/dropdown.This implemented but it is working for only the top most menu item.
+- [ ] the navbarbar should be closed automatically when user clicks on any link in menu/dropdown.This implemented but it is working for only the top most menu item.